 - It’s important to note that coverage and speed may be limited on some routes

-Is Qantas inflight WiFi free?
+Is Qantas inflight WiFi free in 2019?

 Yes.
 Unlike other carriers (including Singapore Airlines and Emirates) Qantas does not currently charge for the use of inflight WiFi.
 Whether a charge is levied in the future remains to be seen.
 Some airlines, like Air New Zealand, operate free domestic inflight WiFi service, but levy a charge for international usage.
 It is certainly possible that we could see a fee for Qantas inflight WiFi in the future.